anderssoegaard/anderssoegaard.github.io/index.md

 Fierro; Constanza; Søgaard, Anders.
 2022.
 Factual Consistency of Multilingual Pretrained Language Models.
 Findings of The 60th Annual Meeting of the Association for Computational Linguistics (ACL).
 Dublin, Ireland.

 Chalkidis, Ilias; Søgaard, Anders.
 2022.
 Improved Multi-label Classification under Temporal Concept Drift: Rethinking Group-Robust Algorithms in a Label-Wise Setting.
 Findings of The 60th Annual Meeting of the Association for Computational Linguistics (ACL).
 Dublin, Ireland.

+Lent, Heather; Bugliarello, Emanuele; Søgaard, Anders.
+2022.
+Ancestor-to-Creole Transfer is Not a Walk in the Park.
+ACL Workshop on Insights from Negative Results in NLP.
+Dublin, Ireland.

 Noe, Frederik; Herskind, Rasmus; Søgaard, Anders.
 2022.
 Exploring the Unfairness of DP-SGD Across Settings.
 The Third AAAI Workshop on Privacy-Preserving Artificial Intelligence.
 Vancouver, Canada.